iammuttaqi/aurora/resources/markdown/policy.md

 ### User Profile Information

--   When you register on our platform as a Manufacturer, Shop, or Customer, we collect personal information such as your name, contact details, and business information.
+-   When you register on our platform as a Manufacturer, Shop/Reseller, or Customer, we collect personal information such as your name, contact details, and business information.

 ### Product Data